status-im/specs/status-payloads-spec.md

 #### Content types

 Content types are required for a proper interpretation of incoming messages.
-Not each message is a plain text but may carry a different information.
+Not each message is plain text but may carry a different information.

 The following content types MUST be supported:
 * `text/plain` identifies a message which content is a plain text.